Popular Libraries

 7. Define the loss function.

-8. In the context of numerical regression, we use MSE as our objective function.
-If you're doing classification, cross entropy would be more suitable.
+8. For numerical regression, use MSE as the objective function.
+For classification, cross entropy is more suitable.

 def loss_mse(target_y, predicted_y):